wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 consecutively in what is called circular consensus sequencing (CCS).
 In general 3rd generation sequencing techniques suffer from a higher error rate, with most errors being indels, short insertions or deletions.
-This has implications for, e.g., mapping and assembly.
+This has implications for, e.g., mapping and assembly (discussed below).
 Making use of the CCS allows for proofreading and higher accuracy ({numref}`pacbio_sequencing`), with the most recent PacBio HiFi reads reaching 99% read accuracy.